 The Company uses a quantitative test together with qualitative indicators to determine whether there has been a SICR for an asset.
-For retail loans, either (i) a deterioration of three PD grades from the grade in which the account was originated, or (ii) a deterioration of three PD grades within the last twelve months, is considered a SICR.
+A deterioration in the Retail Master Scale ("RMS") (default model that segments customer loans into a number of rating grades, each representing a defined range of default probabilities) of three grades for retail loans is treated as SICR.
 All financial assets are assumed to have suffered a SICR if they are more than 30 days past due.
-Financial assets are classified as credit-impaired if they are 90 days past due.
+Also, a deterioration of three RMS grades within the last twelve months, is considered a SICR.

+A Stage 3 asset that is no longer credit-impaired is transferred back to Stage 2 as no cure period is applied to Stage 3.
+If an exposure that is classified as Stage 2 no longer meets the SICR criteria, which in some cases capture customer behaviour in previous periods, it is moved back to Stage 1.
 The setting of precise trigger points combined with risk indicators requires judgement.
 The use of different trigger points may have a material impact upon the size of the ECL allowance.
 The Company monitors the effectiveness of SICR criteria on an ongoing basis.

 The use of a payment holiday in and of itself has not been judged to indicate a significant increase in credit risk, nor forbearance, with the underlying long-term credit risk deemed to be driven by economic conditions and captured through the use of forward-looking models.
-These portfolio level models are capturing the anticipated volume of increased defaults and therefore an appropriate assessment of staging and expected credit loss.
+These portfolio level models are capturing the anticipated volume of increased defaults and therefore an appropriate assessment of staging and ECL.